kriszyp/lmdb-js/README.md

 usersStore.put('some-user', { data: userInfo });
 groupsStore.put('some-group', { groupData: moreData });
 ```
-Both these puts will be batched and after 1ms be committed in the same transaction.
+Both these puts will be batched and committed in the same transaction in the next event turn.

 ### getLastVersion(): number
 This returns the version number of the last entry that was retrieved with `get` (assuming it was a versioned database).
 If you are using a database with `cache` enabled, use `getEntry` instead.